GigaxGames/gigax/pull_request_template.md

 <ul>
     <li> After the PR is submitted, the PR will be assigned to a reviewer.
 Every reviewer will pick up the PRs based on their expertise and availability.</li>
     <li> After the PR is assigned, the reviewer will provide status update every 2-3 days.
 If the PR is not reviewed within 7 days, please feel free to ping the reviewer or the gigax team.</li>
-    <li> After the review, the reviewer will put an <code> action-required</code> label on the PR if there are changes required.
-The contributor should address the comments and ping the reviewer to re-review the PR.</li>
     <li> Please respond to all comments within a reasonable time frame.
 If a comment isn't clear or you disagree with a suggestion, feel free to ask for clarification or discuss the suggestion.
  </li>
 </ul>